777Vincent/ShiggyCord/README.md

 ## How to Use ShiggyCord? :3

-1. Download and run the `shiggy.exe` file.
+1. Download and run the `shiggy.py` file. (requires python to be installed)
 2. Open Discord and focus on the app. :0
 3. Use the hotkeys to summon Shiggys and spread the cuteness!
 Yippee!!! :D